SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   ...
 ENDLOOP.

-"No interest in the table content; only relevant system fields are filled
+"No interest in the table content; only relevant system fields are populated

 "Mandatory WHERE clause
 LOOP AT it TRANSPORTING NO FIELDS WHERE a < 5.